Introduced by Eva Blake, Personal Brand Photographer. Article by Dawn Nolan, Life Coach and NLP Practitioner from My Higher Shelf.

 As a personal brand photographer I am always encouraging my clients to be themselves because quite frankly, this is where the uniqueness of their brand truly lies.

 We talk through questions like why do you do what you do, what is it that you value?
 Not always easy questions to answer.
-This idea, the Second Stories blog is all about providing food for thought on these exact things.
-If you are at a period of transition in your working life, ready to start writing your Second Story, this is for you.
+This blog is all about providing food for thought on these exact things.
+If you are at a period of transition in your working life, ready to start exploring your authentic story, this is for you.
 If you were to create a personal brand what would it be based on?

 I will share my clients stories in much more depth and we will also hear from some amazing contributors on subjects such as Finding your Purpose, Confidence, Finding your Tribe, Personal Brand, starting a business and so much more.

 When I shared this concept with Dawn Nolan from The Higher Shelf she immediately understood where I was coming from.
 Successful, authentic personal brands are generally created by someone who has truly found their purpose, think Jamie Oliver and Marie Kondo, both big believers in what they preach.
 If you are already there, congratulations, I’d love to hear your story.

 If you are interested in a little soul searching on the topic, exploring what brings you joy and how you might like to change up your working life please join in and subscribe to my mailing list.
 Firstly though, enjoy this great article exclusively written for my blog to get us going, thank you so much Dawn.

 FINDING YOUR PURPOSE